stanleychukwu17/redux-ver-1/README.md

-# Getting Started with Create React App
+# Getting Started with this app

+This project is a mini-task of me playing around with redux The next project would be me using redux to create a blog using json server as the database

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).